Last Updated On: enero 22nd, 2024 at 08:29AM MST

 Skills Desired: We seek motivated individuals who are especially interested in small scale commercial no-till production of vegetables.
 We don't sell at a farmers market, so weekends are free throughout the season, although we strongly encourage attendance at monthly CRAFT tours.
 Assistant farmer applicants need to be in good health and able to handle the summer heat as well as the cool rainy spring and autumn.
 Of course, good attitude is expected.
 A personal vehicle is required as we live in a rural area.

 Meals: Unlimited vegetables and eggs when we have them.
 Meals are independent of our family, as the cabin has a kitchen.
-Limited meat is also available.
 There is a food co-op within walking distance that interns can shop at.

-Stipend: We provide a hourly stipend of $13 an hour plus a furnished straw bale cabin and as much produce as you can use.
+Stipend: We provide a monthly stipend of $1000 plus a furnished straw bale cabin and as much produce as you can use.
 We withhold payroll taxes from the stipend.
 We have liability insurance on the farm that covers interns while they are here if there were to be an accident, but we strongly encourage having health insurance for obvious reasons.

 Housing: A nice straw bale cabin with loft, bathroom, kitchen, water and electricity.
 Queen bed in loft, deck, very sunny and warm.
 Wi-fi in cabin, and limited cell phone reception.
 Due to the small size of the cabin, no dogs or children please.
 The cabin is well set up for a couple but would be a challenge for two people who were not accustomed to sharing a bed.